Blood samples from treatment start and during follow-up

 The most common is that the patient himself contacts the GP to get the samples, and that the GP checks that the results are satisfactory.
 If problems arise, rheumatologist is contacted.

-Regular follow-up of a specialist in rheumatic diseases (rheumatologist) is internationally recommended for disease activity, progressive disease progression or when treatment is given with anti-doping drugs (DMARDs or biological drugs).
+Regular follow-up by a specialist in rheumatic diseases (rheumatologist) is internationally recommended for disease activity, progressive disease course or when treatment is given with disease-suppressing drugs (DMARDs, JAK inhibitors or biological drugs).

 The specialist's role is to evaluate continuously whether treatment is adapted to the disease activity and if there are signs of adverse events.
 One can not expect patients, GPs and other healthcare professionals to have sufficient competence: